jesselessa/landing-page-starbucks/README.md

 ![Screenshot](./images/screenshot.png)

-## Features
+## Main features

-- **Responsive Design:** The landing page is designed to work seamlessly on various screen sizes.
+- **Responsive design :** the landing page is designed to work seamlessly on various screen sizes.
-- **Interactive Navigation:** Explore the Starbucks menu, rewards, and gift cards with an interactive navigation bar.
-- **Animated Elements:** Enjoy the visually appealing animations, including the burger menu and selection between different beverages on homepage.
+- **Animated elements and engaging content :** you can enjoy the visually appealing animations, including the burger menu and selection between different beverages on homepage.
-- **Engaging Content:** Learn about new frappuccino offerings with compelling visuals and descriptive text.
-- **Multiple Sections:** Discover the latest promotions and products in distinct sections with images and call-to-action buttons.
-- **Social Media Integration:** Stay connected through social media links in the footer.

 ## Run the project locally